ACastMtz/Udacity-projects/CapstoneProject/README.md

 ![Best Model 2](./Images/automl_bestmodel_2.png "AutoML Best Model 2")

+Given the exhaustive search carried out by the `automl` run, in order to improve the results it is probably a better idea to try to optimize other steps of the workflow, e.g., getting a larger dataset not only with more data points but also to expand the feature space with a more thorough EDA step.

 ## Hyperparameter Tuning

 In this experiment, a **Logistic Regression** model is trained using supervised learning for prediction purposes.
 A logistic regression is an appropiate model to use for conducting prediction for the value of a dichotomous (binary) variable.